 - Advice on communication strategies at home, work and socially

 - Advice on assistive listening devices and environmental equipment

 - Information about local lip-reading classes

 - Auditory training

 - Information and advice regarding education and work situations, including consideration of any potential need for adjustments or assistive/alerting equipment.

 - Support throughout the cochlear implant programme, if appropriate, including pre-implant counselling and information, and post-implant rehabilitation and auditory training.

-Hearing Therapy is also offered to people with associated disorders such as Menieres Disease, Auditory Processing Disorder, Vestibular Schwannoma (also known as an Acoustic Neuroma).
+Hearing Therapy is also offered to people with disorders such as Menieres Disease, Auditory Processing Disorder and Vestibular Schwannoma (also known as an Acoustic Neuroma).